Blind-led accessibility work, explained like a person

 • Teams that want blind-led accessibility input and direct remediation guidance

-• Hiring managers who need more than a resume to evaluate accessibility work
+• Hiring managers who need more than a resume bullet list to evaluate accessibility work

 • Artists and producers who want the audio lane without accessibility messaging getting in the way